craigfisk/priceandposition/content/posts/blogginginhugo.md

 ````

-This just covers basics of the **mental model** for how to work with PaperMod on Hugo, and how to set it up for automatic updates on Netlify, given a push to your repo.
+The goal here is just to provide a basic **mental model** for how to work with PaperMod and Hugo, and to set up automatic updates on Netlify, so that a push to Github updates the site.

 ## Changes

-To change _anything_, create a **replacement file** in **your directory** structure with the same name and content as the corresponding original file in the **PaperMod theme subdirectory**, and then change (or add, or subtract) the part to modify.
-For example,
+To change _anything_, create a **replacement file** in **your directory tree** with the same name and content as the corresponding original file in the **PaperMod theme subdirectory tree**, and then change (or add, or subtract) the part to modify.

 Here are the **relevant parts**, showing the output from [_tree_](https://www.geeksforgeeks.org/tree-command-unixlinux/).